MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/http-request-plugin.md

 ::: zone pivot="azuredataexplorer"

-The `http_request` plugin sends an HTTP GET request and convert the response into a table.
+The `http_request` plugin sends an HTTP GET request and converts the response into a table.

 ## Prerequisites